Skip to main content

 Mexico overhauled its identity system in 2026.
 Here’s how to get your Biometric CURP and RFC as a foreigner — the two documents that control your banking, property, business, and tax life in Mexico.

 We’ve been through this process ourselves as hosts and business owners in Mexico City.
-Here’s the honest, practical guide to getting your CURP and RFC as a foreigner in 2026 — including the new Biometric CURP that changed everything in February.
+Here’s the honest, practical guide to getting your CURP and RFC as a foreigner in 2026 — including the Biometric CURP that changed everything in February, what each document actually unlocks, and when you can skip the whole thing.

 What are CURP and RFC?
 The 30-second version